awexli/pomodoro/README.md

 ### Settings

-- You can adjust the amount of minutes for your work, short break, and long break.
+- Users can adjust the amount of minutes for work (pomodoro), short break, and long break.
+  - Users can press and hold down the `+` or `-` buttons to quickly span to their preferred time (desktop only).
-  - Your adjusted timers will be saved to your browser locally and will persist even when the browser is closed and reopened.
+  - User's adjusted timers will be saved to their browser locally and will persist even when the browser is closed and reopened.
-  - Settings are only cleared through clearing your Browser cache / Locally Stored Data.
+  - User settings are only cleared through clearing their Browser cache / Locally Stored Data.
-- You can adjust the volume of the alarm (only works on desktop)
+- Users can adjust the volume of the alarm (alarm audio only works on desktop)
-  - You can click anywhere in the browser to stop the alarm - the alarm loops for 3 short intervals
+  - Users can click anywhere in the browser to stop the alarm - the alarm loops for 3 short intervals

 ## Utilized